jamesloper/lemontron/_guides/printed-parts.md

 ---

 The Lemontron plastic parts can be printed on most enclosed printers such as Bambulab X1 and <a href="https://amzn.to/47ut5uQ" target="_blank">Creality K1</a>.
 Right now, not many Lemontrons have been created.
 You should post your settings and materials and the advantages to the Lemontron thread in the Voxolite Discord so that they can become official recommendations.

 ## Basic Information

-The high temp nature of 3D printers requires ABS or ASA, and don't forget to scale up the parts to around 1.04% to account for shrinkage.
+The high temp nature of 3D printers requires ABS or ASA, and don't forget to scale up the parts 1.01% to account for shrinkage.
 Start with these slicer settings:

 1. 30% Grid Infill (Very strong infill, should not be hard on modern printers)
 2. 4 Perimeters (Commonly used for strength)